-2. What percentage of your licensed population renews on time.
+2. What percentage of your licensed population renews on time?

 If more than 1% of your population isn’t renewing on time, it’s possible to move the needle in a better direction.
 Some professional licensure boards provide their own renewal reminders and resources to licensees, but your team can supplement these reminders with your own.
 We recommend sending email reminders to caregivers at 60, 30, 15, 10, 5, 3, 2, and 1 days prior to the license expiration date or until your team is able to confirm renewal.
-This frequency and proximity to the deadline allows plenty of time for caregivers to complete any continuing education credits required and for the renewal to be submitted and processed.
+This frequency and proximity to the deadline allow plenty of time for caregivers to complete any continuing education credits required and for the renewal to be submitted and processed.
 If this frequency seems taxing on your team’s resources, ask your CVO provider whether renewal reminder automation is a service they’re able to provide.

-3. How long it takes to find, retrieve, and present proof of verifications during a regulatory survey.
+3. How long it takes to find, retrieve, and present proof of verifications during a regulatory survey?

 During a survey, you should expect and be prepared to provide proof of verification compliance to your surveyor.
-You do not want to be caught scrambling to provide proof of a particular verification, or unable to provide proof at all.
+You do not want to be caught scrambling to provide proof of a particular verification or unable to provide proof at all.
 A paper trail of verifications loses its effectiveness in proving compliance if you’re unable to quickly find and submit them during your survey.
 If you’re taking more than 2-3 minutes to locate and retrieve any verification, you’re taking too long.
-Keeping verifications securely and digitally stored is the best practice approach, either in your HR system or your CVO’s system (or both).
+Keeping verifications securely and digitally stored is the best practice approach in your HR system or your CVO’s system (or both).
 Be sure to receive proper training in how to retrieve verifications from the system.

 Once you are able to determine the number of hours your staff spends on license verification, you’re one step closer to determining how much the process is costing.
 This is crucial in determining budgeting requirements and planning for additional staff resources in the future.

 It’s also important to calculate opportunity costs.
-It’s uncommon for one or more staff to be dedicated to license verification; often this person’s or people’s time is distributed between verification and other important tasks.
+It’s uncommon for one or more staff to be dedicated to licensing verification; often, this person’s or people’s time is distributed between verification and other important tasks.
 The more time an individual spends verifying licensure and its accompanying tasks, the less time they’re able to spend on other important and meaningful initiatives for the organization - an opportunity cost.
-If you find that your team is spending more time than necessary on license verification, consider researching alternatives such as outsourcing the verifications to a third-party CVO or automation (or both - some CVO’s offer automation as their core service).
+If you find that your team is spending more time than necessary on license verification, consider researching alternatives such as outsourcing the verifications to a third-party CVO or automation (or both - some CVOs offer automation as their core service).

-2. How many steps are required to collect, review, and verify licensure for candidates and employees.
+2. How many steps are required to collect, review, and verify licensure for candidates and employees?

 The more steps there are, the more the process becomes prone to error.
 Complexity is counterproductive and inefficient, and anyone who’s ever been responsible for license verification knows that the process is much more involved than the verification itself.
-It actually requires things like identifying which licenses are coming due for renewal, sending email notifications to staff and managers, verifying the license, tracking who has and has not renewed, and preparing teams for staffing shortages, among other various administrative efforts.
+It actually requires things like identifying which licenses are coming due for renewal, sending email notifications to staff and managers, verifying the license, tracking who has and has not renewed and preparing teams for staffing shortages, among other various administrative efforts.